andrew/ultimate-awesome/README.md

 - [awesome-avail](https://github.com/availproject/awesome-avail) - A curated list of awesome avail resources.
 - [awesome-c-zh](https://github.com/awesome-code-resources/awesome-c-zh) - C 框架、库、资源和其他闪亮事物的精选列表.
 - [awesome-java-zh](https://github.com/awesome-code-resources/awesome-java-zh) - Java 编程语言的优秀框架、库和软件的精选列表.
-- [learning-tools](https://github.com/awesome-german/learning-tools) - Apps and materials for German langauge and its comparison.
 - [awesome-frontend-watch](https://github.com/Axolotat/awesome-frontend-watch) - In this list, we've curated an awesome collection of resources that can assist front-end developers in staying up-to-date with the latest trends and technologies.
 - [awesome-dna-storage](https://github.com/babarzkhan/awesome-dna-storage) - Curated list of dna-storage resources.
 - [stateof-stateof](https://github.com/Benedict/stateof-stateof) - An awesome list of state of reports.